 Her colon was starting to perforate.
 Nicola had just turned 22 and was in her 3rd year in Social Care in Cork College.
 In her mind she had a deposit on her house and was still going back to college.

-Nicola wanted to give back to the people that helped her.
+When she had her last surgery, she wanted to challenge herself and give back to the people that helped her.
 In May she began swimming and going to the gym again.
 She needed a focus and that was the Hook triathlon.
 With the help of Martin in the Brandon House Hotel gym, New Ross, he gave her a twelve week training programme and she competed in the Hook triathlon.

 She is such an inspiration and in the face of the deepest trouble and hard times she bounced back and because of this she became the South East Radio Talbot Hotel Outstanding Achievement Award Winner for June.
 Nicola is a credit to herself and her family.
 She is an achiever.
 We wish her all the best in her course in London.
 Nicolas message for people going through hard times is to have the will and keep fighting.
 You have to have good mental health as well as physical strength, you can’t let it stop you, just keep fighting.